Francessco121/mar-toolkit/docs/hlml/proposals/README.md

 # HLML Language Proposals

-The following is a list of features that are planned to be added to HLML in the future along with the proposed design the feature.
+The following is a list of features that are planned to be added to HLML in the future along with the proposed design of the feature.

 ## Contents